mrSnow-tr/PortaLink/README.md

 print(data)
 ```

-This can be useful when integrating PortaLink into another application, dashboard, bot, or automation system.
+This can be useful when integrating Sharelink into another application, dashboard, bot, or automation system.

 ---